xiaooye/nextjs-boilerplate/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## All Suggestions And Problems are Welcomed!

+## About this starter

+I'm tired of wasting time on same configuration again and agin so I just make a template to use for my future projects.

 ## Overview

 - Personal Server-Side Rendering Starter App made with Next.js, NextAuth, Typescript, and Tailwind CSS with Emotion